 The creep of carbon monoxide

 Our car engines love combustion, but our lungs?
 Not so much.
-Moving engines not only spew nitrogen dioxide but deadly carbon monoxide, which is why you tend to see those skull-and-crossbones signs in parking garages.
+Moving engines spew nitrogen dioxide and carbon monoxide, which is why you tend to see those skull-and-crossbones signs in parking garages.
 Our cars, trucks and other moving objects tend to be the largest emitters of carbon monoxide.

 What carbon monoxide does to us: Not only is carbon monoxide dangerous, its effects read like something out of science fiction.
 When we breathe in invisible, odorless carbon monoxide, it replaces the oxygen in our blood.
 It reduces the amount of oxygen that reaches the body's vital organs, resulting in brain damage, heart problems, and even behavioral and personality changes.
 And if we breathe in too much carbon monoxide, we can slip out of consciousness and never wake up.